New Jersey Uninsured Motorist Claims

 Have a UM Claim?
 Call Our Accident Attorneys!

-If you have been injured in an accident involving a driver who doesn’t have insurance, you don’t have the option to file a claim against their insurance claim.
+If you have been injured in an accident involving a driver who doesn’t have insurance, you don’t have the option to file a claim against their insurance.
 That doesn’t mean you are out of options, however!
 In the state of New Jersey, drivers can obtain Uninsured Motorist coverage and file a UM claim with their own provider.
 If you have UM coverage and want to make sure you are given proper compensation under your policy, talk with Levinson Axelrod, P.A.

 Tell us about your accident in a free case evaluation today.